buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSweptDiskSolid.md

 > NOTE&nbsp; Although the example shows a _Directrix_ as a poly curve on a planar reference surface, the definition of _IfcSweptDiskSolid_ is not restricted to be based on planer curves.
 However view definitions or implementer agreements may provide restrictions.

-> NOTE&nbsp; The geometric item _IfcIndexedPolyCurve_ provides a more compact representation compared with _IfcCompositeCurve_ as is therefore the prefered curve representation for the _Directrix_.
+> NOTE&nbsp; The geometric item _IfcIndexedPolyCurve_ provides a more compact representation compared with _IfcCompositeCurve_ as is therefore the preferred curve representation for the _Directrix_.

 !["disk solid"](../../../../figures/ifcsweptdisksolid-layout1.png "Figure 1 &mdash; Swept disk solid geometry")